aedobbyn/dobtools/README.md

 * Speak the truth
     * `nerdR()`

-...and some other stuff too.
+...and some other things too.

 <br>